 Nutritional Supplements

 Extreme caution is recommended regarding supplement use.
-A number of positive tests have been attributed to the misuse of supplements, poor labeling or contamination of dietary supplements.
+A number of positive tests have been attributed to the misuse of supplements, poor labelling or contamination of dietary supplements.

-The use of dietary supplements by athletes is a concern because in many countries the manufacturing and labeling of supplements may not follow strict rules, which may lead to a supplement containing an undeclared substance that is prohibited under anti-doping regulations.
-Taking a poorly labeled dietary supplement is not an adequate defense in a doping hearing.
+The use of supplements by athletes is a concern because in many countries the manufacturing and labelling of supplements may not follow strict rules, which may lead to a supplement containing an undeclared substance that is prohibited under anti-doping regulations.
+Pleading that a poorly labelled dietary supplement was taken is not an adequate defence in a doping hearing.

 Neither WADA nor WBSC is involved in any supplement certification process and therefore do not certify or endorse manufacturers or their products.
 WADA and WBSC do not control the quality or the claims of the supplements industry.